Portal 2 Review

 Portal 2 9

-Unlike the first Portal in which most of the surfaces were white, meaning a portal can be based anywhere on it, in Portal 2 the majority of the test chambers have only the parts that are needed to complete the puzzle can have a portal placed on its surface.
-At times it does seem that you end up just searching for the next white surface to place a portal on This becomes even more apparent in the massive wide open areas.
-These areas are very deceptive as you soon realize all that all you need to do is look for white surface that is usually across the entire area.
-This makes even the biggest areas in the game feel even more cramped then the normal size test chambers.
+Unlike the first Portal in which most of the surfaces were white, meaning a portal can be placed anywhere on it, in Portal 2 the majority of the test chambers have only the parts that are needed to complete the puzzle can have a portal placed on their surface.
+At times, you find yourself simply searching for the next white surface to place a portal on.
+This becomes even more apparent in the massive, wide-open areas.
+These areas are deceptive; you soon realize that all you need to do is look for a white surface, which is usually across the entire area.
+This makes even the biggest areas in the game feel even more cramped than the normal size test chambers.

 Players take control of Chell in the single player campaign, the lone heroine from the first game.
 It has been many years since her previous encounter with the testing center as she has been kept in stasis.
 Wheatley, an A.I. core, voiced by Stephen Merchant, tries to bust Chell out from the Aperture Science Center, but in doing so GLaDOS gets reactivated during the escape.
 GLaDOS is not one to let old grudges die and at first is not happy to see Chell.
-GLaDOS puts her back into the testing program, while continuingly to rebuild and improve the facility.
+GLaDOS puts her back into the testing program, while continuously rebuilding and improving the facility.

-GLaDOS comes across as truly hurt and has a true dislike for Chell.
-Who wouldn’t hate the person that disintegrated them in the past?
+GLaDOS comes across as genuinely hurt and harbors a deep resentment towards Chell.
+Who wouldn't hate the person that disintegrated them in the past?
 Throughout each test chamber GLaDOS will continue to be her witty self that we have grown to love, and taunt you mercilessly as you struggle to solve her newest test chambers.

 As you progress through the single player campaign the test chambers get more and more complicated.
 The test chambers are much larger than anything previously seen in the original title with many including multiple rooms.
 There are a bunch of new additions to add to the testing experience such as using a hard light bridge, re-directing lasers, and using tractor beams that will either push or pull the players around and finally conversion gels.
-The gels are the best new addition to the series, and are frankly the most fun.
+The gels are the best new addition to the series and, frankly, the most enjoyable element.
 There are 3 different colors blue orange and white.
 The blue gel allows players to jump higher and further than before.
 The orange gel allows players to run at a super speed, which comes in handy when trying to launch off a ramp onto an adjacent platform.
 The white gel is the most interesting of the 3 as it allows a portal to be placed anywhere that the gel surface covers.
 The single player campaign will last roughly 8 hours, but for those 8 hours it is a pure joy to play.
-I expand on the story any more as I have, as I want to keep this as spoiler free as possible.
+I won't expand on the story any more than I have, as I want to keep this as spoiler free as possible.

 Valve added the ability for each robot to interact with each other by adding human characteristics, all of which get on GLaDOS's bad side.
 A menu wheel can be pulled up anytime, that has any of the unlocked actions that range from disco dancing together, to giving each other high fives, to playing a round of rock, paper, scissors (just be careful Orange is a cheater j/k).
 Just don't let GLaDOS catch you on camera goofing off, or as she calls it, acting like humans.
 For completing the test chambers GLaDOS awards you with science points.
 The first time I killed my friend by placing a portal underneath him, and the other one leading him into a body of water, I was actually awarded points for being curious.
 When my friend promptly disintegrated me with a laser he picked up for payback, GLaDOS deducted 500 points.
 It was a bittersweet moment.